purdue-ehealth-projects/eHealth-CP-mobileapp/USER_MANUAL.md

 # Open Testing - User Manual

 ### Please follow the instructions carefully to successfully participate in the program.
-First, make sure you have "Empress Daily Survey" installed on your mobile device.\
+First, make sure you have "EMS Daily Survey" installed on your mobile device.\
 Not sure how?
 Follow the guides below based on your device.
 ### Android:
 [Android Install Guide](ANDROID_INSTALL_GUIDE.md)